Angrypuncake/MazeBuilderV1/README.md

 # MazeBuilderV1
 A mazebuilder algo because too lazy to make maze myself

-#Code written by Elvis Nguyen with assistance from chatGPT 4
 #Despite being a relatively simple GUI, this is the first time I've developed a functional GUI so ChatGPT was a massive help in guiding me through using tkinter
 #The code is not perfect, it is just a basic tool for you to creatively explore maze building because its a massive hassle to hardcode massive/complex mazes